-During the period from month 13 to 30, we will continue taking two approaches to modeling imitation.
+During the period from month 25 to 42, we will continue taking two approaches to modeling imitation.
 The first approach develops biologically plausible models, based on sequences of associative memory, for the recognition and reproduction of gestures [Maurer, Hersch & Billard, 2005].
-In the next workplan, we will extend the model to allow learning of sequential and hierarchical acquisition of combined set of gestures and will apply the model to explain a well-documented imitation task in children and chimpanzees [Whiten et al, 1996] whereby subjects learn by imitation a hierarchical sequences of action to open a complex box (the artificial fruit).
+In the next workplan, we will extend the model to allow learning of sequential and hierarchical acquisition of combined set of gestures.